-There are apparent visible clues to look for before you cut the honeydew from its stem.
+There are apparently visible clues to look for before you cut the honeydew from its stem.

 Pick the best knife for the job once your honeydews are ripe.
-A good sniff and checking the outer rind provides excellent clues as to its status.
+A good sniff and checking of the outer rind provide excellent clues as to its status.

 Enough of that.
-Let’s go through all the signs you should check to for how to tell if honeydew is ripe is not.
+Let’s go through all the signs you should check for how to tell if the honeydew is ripe is not.

 A fully ripe honeydew has no green skin, so you should check the green veins across the rind to observe the color change.

 Other varieties of honeydew have a golden hue once they are fully ripe.
 Honeydew melons with this golden hue are as juicy and tasty as those with creamy yellow skins.

 Color change through simple checks of your honeydew melon is just part of ensuring that it is fully ripe, but there are other signs for how to tell if honeydew is ripe.
 Keep reading to learn what else to look for in ripe honeydew melons.